 Reasonable and supportable information

 Reasonable and supportable information includes data that is readily available without undue cost or effort and encompasses past events, current conditions, and future economic forecasts.
 As the prediction period lengthens, detailed data becomes limited and the judgement needed for estimating ECL increases.
 Detailed estimates for distant future periods are not required – entities may rely on extrapolation from available, detailed data.
 Information used should include borrower-specific factors, general economic conditions, and both current and forecasted conditions.
 Entities can utilise a mix of internal and external data sources, such as historical credit loss experience, internal ratings, and external reports and statistics.
-In cases of insufficient entity-specific data, peer group experiences for similar financial instruments should be employed.
+In cases of insufficient entity-specific data, peer group experiences for similar financial instruments should be used.

 Historical data serves as an important baseline for measuring ECL, but entities must adjust this data to reflect current conditions and future forecasts that were not present during the historical period, as well as to exclude non-relevant past conditions.
 Sometimes, unaltered historical data may be the best reasonable and supportable information, depending on its nature, timing, and the specifics of the financial instrument under consideration.
-Changes in ECL estimates should align with and reflect observable data shifts over time, such as variations in unemployment rates, property prices, and other indicators of credit losses.
+Changes in ECL estimates should align with and reflect observable data changes over time, such as variations in unemployment rates, property prices, and other indicators of credit losses.
 When using historical credit loss data, it’s crucial to apply this information to groups defined similarly to those observed historically, ensuring each group of financial assets correlates with past credit loss experience in similar risk-characteristic groups (IFRS 9.B5.5.49-54).

 Probability-weighted amount